KastanDay/notes_enhancer/README.md

 2. Use content generation to **"finish your thought"** and extend your notes to make them more rich and searchable.
 3. **Search the web to enrich notes.** Use Wikipedia, Google knowledge graph for topics & people mentioned in your notes.
 Append that content to the bottom of your notes to make notes richer, and easily searchable.
 This is a positive feedback loop that helps make more connections between notes, as well.

+## Related work

+* There's a new project: https://mem.ai/ Their AI isn't fully implemented yet (waitlist) but it seems like they have funding and might launch soon.
+They are the closest to what I'm looking for.

+* RemNote

+* MyMind

 ## Install

 @future `pip install .......`